Best time to visit Malaysia

 Although tourists visit the Cameron Highlands all year round, November is the best month to explore the area.
 At this time of the year, the hills are covered in vibrant green thanks to the abundant rainfall of previous months.
 Strawberry picking, hiking in moss forests, visiting honey and lavender farms, and trips to tea plantations are the Highland’s star attractions.

 Some of Malaysia’s most well-known festivals take place during these months.
-Mid-Autumn festival is widely celebrated by Melaka’s Chinese community, and this brings an abundance of seasonal treats and colourful lanterns to the city’s streets.
+Mid-Fall festival is widely celebrated by Melaka’s Chinese community, and this brings an abundance of seasonal treats and colorful lanterns to the city’s streets.
 And there’s also Deepawali, celebrated all over the country but especially in Hindu enclaves, such as the district of Brickfields in Kuala Lumpur or Penang’s Little India.

 When is the best time to visit Kuala Lumpur?